 Clean up any leather gear with a good leather cleaner.

-When you’re confident you’ve cleaned everything, consider whether you need to repaint any outdoor furniture or play equipment you want to take.
+When you’re confident you’ve cleaned everything for your international shipping, consider whether you need to repaint any outdoor furniture or play equipment you want to take.
 A fresh coat of stain or paint will hide any bare patches of wood.

-After cleaning, I’d bring the things indoors and then inspect them again the following day because there were always bits I’d missed (especially with things like the bike tyres).
-The hardest part of the cleaning was finding somewhere sensible to store things when they were clean.
-We couldn’t guarantee they’d stay clean and spider-free in the shed, so instead most of it came indoors.
+After cleaning things from the shed or loft, it’s a good idea to keep them indoors and then inspect them again the following day because there will often be bits that you missed (especially with things like the bike tyres).
+I found, the hardest part of the cleaning was finding somewhere sensible to store things when they were clean.
+We couldn’t guarantee they’d stay clean and spider-free in the shed, but it was hard having everything inside the house.
 By the time the shippers came, we had a huge barbecue, tool boxes and five bikes in the dining room but at least I knew they were clean!

-Next job was to get everything down from our loft.
-We’d been through it all once to declutter, but there was still a massive amount of stuff up there.
+Your next job is to get everything down from the loft.
 We left this until two weeks before the shippers were due as we knew we’d need to allocate one bedroom to store the stuff.
 To make space, we took our bed apart and then used our bedroom as a big store room, and Matt and I moved on to the sofa bed in the living room.
-It was a pain but it gave us a big space to organise everything.
+It was a pain but it gave us a big space upstairs to organise everything.

 At this point we put our wardrobes on eBay.
-We knew that most houses in Australia had built-in wardrobes so there wasn’t much point taking them with us – plus we couldn’t take them apart so they’d have taken up a lot of space in the container and probably wouldn’t have lasted the journey.
-Getting rid of them meant we had lots of clothes to store – we just stacked them in piles in our room ready for the shippers.
+We knew that most houses in Australia had built-in wardrobes so there wasn’t much point taking them with us – plus we couldn’t take them apart and they’d have taken up a lot of space in the container and probably wouldn’t have lasted the journey.
+Getting rid of them meant we had lots of clothes to store – we just stacked them in piles in our room ready for the shippers once we’d worked out what to keep and what to donate.

 Next I created a ‘keeping’ list.
 On it I included everything that was coming in our cases and hand luggage or things we were still using so didn’t want to ship.
 My pdf download below includes a list of things you should keep out to go in your travel luggage.
 Grab yours below.

-Your hand luggage list should include things like bills we needed to pay off or statements for accounts we needed to cancel, 2 x portable hard drives backing up everything that was on the computer the shippers were taking, tablet computers that we wanted for the journey, my laptop, chargers, cameras, jewellery, smellies, first aid kit, medication, birthday cards and gifts I’d bought for people whose birthday fell in the next couple of months (as I knew once we landed I wouldn’t have time to think about that), my address book, confirmation print outs of bookings, passports, tickets, visa paperwork, any print photographs that I didn’t want to risk losing (I ran out of time to take digital copies), favourite toys and books plus clothes and shoes that we’d need for the next few months until our belongings arrived with us in Australia.
+This is what our hand luggage list included: bills we needed to pay off and statements for accounts we needed to cancel, 2 x portable hard drives with backups of everything that was on the computer the shippers were taking, tablet computers that we wanted for the journey, a laptop, chargers, cameras, jewellery, smellies, first aid kit, medication, birthday cards and gifts I’d bought for people whose birthday fell in the next couple of months (as I knew once we landed I wouldn’t have time to think about that), my address book, confirmation print outs of bookings, passports, tickets, visa paperwork, any print photographs that I didn’t want to risk losing (I ran out of time to take digital copies of everything), favourite toys and books plus clothes and shoes that we’d need for the next few months until our belongings arrived with us in Australia.

-After the shippers had been we had four weeks left in the UK, and we knew it would be about eight more weeks before our belongings arrived.
-We had to balance having enough things to live with for at least three months with not taking too much as we needed to stay within our luggage allowance for the flight.
+After the shippers had been we had four weeks left in the UK, and we knew it would be about eight more weeks before our belongings arrived in Australia.
+We had to balance having enough things to live with for at least three months with not keeping too much as we needed to stay within our luggage allowance for the flight.

-When the shippers arrive, you can walk them around the house and show them the stuff you don’t want them to touch (e.g. food in the pantry and your corner of things that are going with you which are clearly marked with a LEAVE sign) and you can ask them to leave certain things until the end like the sofa so you have somewhere to sit, and kitchen things so you have somewhere to make food and drinks.
+When the international moving company arrives, you can walk them around the house and show them the stuff you don’t want them to touch (e.g. food in the pantry and the pile of things that are going with you which are clearly marked with a LEAVE sign).
+You can ask them to leave certain things until the end like the sofa so you have somewhere to sit, and kitchen things so you have somewhere to make food and drinks.
 Leaving the kettle and mugs til the end is essential, as is having a few packets of biscuits as your team of packers will appreciate being able to refuel.

-When it comes to your kitchen, make sure all of your food stuff is boxed and labelled so it doesn’t get packed accidentally.
-Although if your shippers are used to international moves they should be savvy about what can and can’t go in.
+When it comes to your kitchen, make sure all of your food stuff is boxed and labelled clearly so it doesn’t get packed accidentally.
+Although if your shippers are used to international moves they should be savvy about what can and can’t go in in the shipping container to Australia

 Top tips for shipping your belongings to Australia